 For the Media

-Dr. Ulrike Peters is a member of Fred Hutch's Public Health Sciences Division.
+Dr. Ulrike Peters is an associate division director and member of Fred Hutch's Public Health Sciences Division.
 Her research centers on the genetic and molecular epidemiology of common complex diseases, including cancer, obesity, type 2 diabetes, and cardiovascular diseases, as well as intermediate traits, including inflammation and metabolic measurements.